Queries

 • If you define a fragment, it must be used in your query or mutation.

 • You can use variables inside fragments.
 When you do so, add the variable to the appropriate field in the fragment definition.
-Then, rather than defining the variable in the Query Variables pane, you can define it when you declare it at the beginning of the query.
+Then, rather than defining the variable in the Variables pane, you can define it when you declare it at the beginning of the query.

 Example: Creating a Fragment for Account Fields